phest/VRTK/DOCUMENTATION.md

    * _none_

 The ToggleHighlightController method is a shortcut method that makes it easier to toggle the highlight state of the entire controller.

-#### TriggerHapticPulse/1

-  > `public virtual void TriggerHapticPulse(float strength)`

-  * Parameters
-   * `float strength` - The intensity of the rumble of the controller motor. `0` to `1`.
-  * Returns
-   * _none_

-The TriggerHapticPulse/1 method calls a single haptic pulse call on the controller for a single tick.

-#### TriggerHapticPulse/3

-  > `public virtual void TriggerHapticPulse(float strength, float duration, float pulseInterval)`

-  * Parameters
-   * `float strength` - The intensity of the rumble of the controller motor. `0` to `1`.
-   * `float duration` - The length of time the rumble should continue for.
-   * `float pulseInterval` - The interval to wait between each haptic pulse.
-  * Returns
-   * _none_

-The TriggerHapticPulse/3 method calls a haptic pulse for a specified amount of time rather than just a single tick.
-Each pulse can be separated by providing a `pulseInterval` to pause between each haptic pulse.

 #### InitaliseHighlighters/0